 Introduction to Using Visual Arts in Clinical Practice

-This workshop will introduce participants to ways artistic expression can be utilized when working with families; however, applications with couples, groups and individuals will also be discussed.
+Learn ways artistic expression can be utilized when working with families; as well as applications for couples, groups and individuals.

 We will briefly review the developmental stages of artistic skill, art media considerations, and the use of visual art in therapy.
 We will then focus on specific family art interventions using cases that have experienced a significant loss or transition within their family structure, and ways that art expression can enhance treatment.
 Participants will engage in experiential activities, small group work and personal work to experience the application of expressive art in therapy.